 You can arrange child maintenance yourself if both parents agree.
-This is called a ‘family-based arrangement’.

-A family-based arrangement is a private way to sort out child maintenance.
+A ‘family-based arrangement’ is a private way to sort out child maintenance.

-Parents arrange everything themselves and no-one else has to be involved.
+Parents arrange everything themselves and no one else has to be involved.
 It’s flexible and can be changed if circumstances change.